tezedge/tezedge/drone_ci/README.md

 github_client_secret: a4421f712e07eca2ea0fd3f78934a5a5351f3a5e
 rpc_secret: 96cac97a56ebe9419709cbffc0849292

-# ** DO NOT EDIT THESE **
+# ** DO NOT EDIT THE VARIABLES BELOW THIS LINE **

-# Path to the tezedge-ci data that needs to be aquired before running the ci
+# Path to the tezedge-ci data that needs to be acquired before running the ci
 ci_data_path: "/home/{{ target_hosts_user }}"

 # SSH configuration